-- There will be no specimens banked for future use. - Individual patient data from the emergency department visit will exist in the patient's EMR. - A de-identified, numerically listed spreadsheet of the study participants will be stored on the protected Dartmouth-Hitchcock H:
+- There will be no specimens banked for future use. - Individual patient data from the emergency department visit will exist in the patient's EMR. - A de-identified, numerically listed spreadsheet of the study participants will be stored on the protected Dartmouth-Hitchcock H: drive of the PI.

-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities drive of the PI.
 The participant key will exist on the same drive.
-The PI laptop computer will remain on-campus in a locked office shared by the PI.

-- Consented subjects will be tracked in the DHH CTMS (currently Velos, transitioning to OnCore)
+The PI computer is a D-H managed ThinkPad and will remain on-campus in a locked office shared by the PI. - Consented subjects will be tracked in the DHH CTMS, OnCore